If you’ve ever played soccer for more than 10 minutes, you’ve probably had the chance to use your head to direct the ball one way or another.

 This isn’t to say that it will never hurt.

-There will probably be times where you do everything correct, and you will still feel the effect for a little while after, but don’t be put off from giving it a go.
+There will probably be times when you do everything correctly, and you will still feel the effect for a little while after but don’t be put off from giving it a go.

 Don’t Just Avoid a Header Because It May Hurt!

-It can be an easy thing to do to avoid putting yourself in a position where something may be painful.
-But there are lots of advantages to using your head to move the ball in soccer.
+It can be easy to avoid putting yourself in a position where something may be painful.
+But there are many advantages to using your head to move the ball in soccer.

 Or you may be in a position where you are competing with a member of the opposite team, jumping together for the ball as it comes down from a goal kick.
-If you don’t use your head now the other team is going to come away with the ball and your team will have missed out.
+If you don’t use your head now, the other team will come away with the ball, and your team will miss out.

-Using your head is a necessary skill that every good soccer player needs to learn if they are to be an asset to their team and be able to make a difference when needed.
+Using your head is a necessary skill that every good soccer player needs to learn to be an asset to their team and make a difference when needed.